sdegutis/immaculatalibrary.com/site/data/snippets/2023-11-04-the-just-neither-fear-nor-rely-on-mans-judgment-but-trust-in-gods-mercy-alone.md

 >
 > For better to me is thy great mercy, for the obtaining of pardon, than the Justice which I imagine in myself for the defence of my hidden conscience.
 >
-> Although my conscience accuse me not, yet I cannot hereby justify myself; for setting thy mercy aside, *no wan living shall be justified in thy sight.* Ps. cxlii.
+> Although my conscience accuse me not, yet I cannot hereby justify myself; for setting thy mercy aside, *no man living shall be justified in thy sight.* Ps. cxlii.